 Why We Love This PB&J Smoothie Recipe

 First of all, our PB&J smoothie is beyond yummy.
 I guess that’s what happens when you leverage one the most popular flavor combos in human history!

 Second, it’s really easy to make.
 The ingredients are simple and easy to keep on hand.
-Take frozen bananas and strawberries, and blend them up with some unsweetened almond milk, peanut butter and date nectar.
+Take frozen bananas and strawberries, and blend them up with some unsweetened almond milk, peanut butter (or any premium nut butter) and date nectar.
 You can even make your own nut milk by following our almond milk recipe.